 But what are some more specific signs and symptoms of ASD?
 And how is the condition diagnosed?
 Continue reading as we explore these topics and more.

 Early identification and diagnosis of ASD is very important.
-When treatment is started early, it can make a big difference in a child’s quality of life and ability to function.
+When support strategies are started early, it can make a big difference in a child’s quality of life and ability to function.

 So, what signs can you look for?

 Some of the early signs of ASD in children include things like: